 The first humans in the area, as far as anyone can tell were Native Americans.
 Around the time that white man came the Americas the Cherokee or the tribe which most people know as the Cherokee, laid claim to the land now known as Greenville County.
 Cherokee, comes from a Creek word "Chelokee" meaning "people of a different speech."
 The Cherokee spoke a form of Iroquois which was very different from the one spoken by the actual Iroquois tribe, hence the name.
 Originally they called themselves Aniyunwiya (or Anniyaya) -"principal people."
 Usually they accept being called Cherokee, but many prefer Tsalagi which is their current name for the Cherokee Nation.
 The Greenville County area was considered very beautiful and rich by the Cherokee and was used primarily as a hunting ground.
-Most of the permanant Cherokee villages were situated in the lowcountry and in the interior mountains (the Appalachian).
-What follows is a brief timeline summary of the events which lead to the fall of the Cheroke Nation.
+Most of the permanent Cherokee villages were situated in the low-country and in the interior mountains (the Appalachian).
+What follows is a brief timeline summary of the events which lead to the fall of the Cherokee Nation.
 This is important to the history of Greenville County because until the Cherokee gave up their claim to this area white settlers were supposed to keep out.
 Many tried to claim some of the land anyway and paid with their lives, more on that later.

 Pre-1540 It was known that the Cherokee fought the coastal tribes of the Carolinas on and off.
 The region was relatively stable though.

 1540 - First contact with white men in Tennessee.